jbgo/microcosm/README.md

 # Microcosm

-A microservices-aware, production-like environment for your organization.
+A microservices-aware, production-like development environment for your organization.

 ### Coming Fall 2015